pawariskkkk/eggdashboard/README.md

 step2: change .env user and password

-step3: docer compose up --build
+step3: docker compose up --build -d or only docker compose up -d if you already build

 to delete volumes and image: docker compose down --volumes --rmi all